-Please understand that we Do NOT provide free samples — regardless of how many kilos you promise to purchase.
+Please understand that we Do NOT provide samples — free or otherwise.
+Regardless of how many kilos you promise to purchase.

 We receive numerous requests for free samples (up to 3-4 requests every day, 7 days a week) and can fully appreciate that coffee provides so many flavour possibilities (and variations) and you want to ensure any particular coffee meets your palate acceptance, especially when buying in bulk.

-The basic facts are that in order to provide samples, we would need to add another $2 - $3 per kilo onto the price of all coffee sold and in the realm of online shopping where the primary comparison tool is price, this will ultimately render our coffee offer uncompetitive.
+The basic facts are that in order to provide samples, we would need to add another $2 per kilo onto the price of all coffee sold and in the realm of online shopping where the primary comparison tool is price, this will ultimately render our coffee beans offer uncompetitive.

-If you consider that most of our competitors charge $40+ a kilo for coffee, you soon realize we are operating on very thin margins, meaning we cannot sustain the luxury of samples.
+If you consider that most of our competitors charge $40+ a kilo for coffee, you soon realize we are operating on very thin margins, meaning we cannot sustain the luxury of handing out samples.

 The other harsh reality is every person’s own individual perception or idea of what is nice coffee is vastly different.